-If you’re not sure which Hawaiian Island to visit, I’m here to help you decide.
-Having spent three months flitting between the islands, I crammed in as many sights and activities as I could and although I have my personal favourite (more on that below), each island offers different experiences depending on the kind of trip to Hawaii you’re planning.
+If you’re not sure which Hawaiian Island is the best to visit, I’m here to help you decide.
+I’ve spent months visiting Hawaii, fitting in as many sights and activities as I can.
+And although I have my personal favourite, each island offers a different experience.

 - Pearl Harbor – War memorial and one of the most historic sights in Hawaii